mmjiang2019/llm_post_trainning/README.md

 ### Principles of SFT
 #### Quality > Quantity
 1000 high-quality, diverse data works better than 1000000 mixed-quality data on improvement of SFT.

 ## Direct Preference Optimization
+DPO minimizes the contrasive loss which penalizes negative response and encourages positive respons.

+DPO loss is a cross entropy loss on the reward difference of a "re-parameterized" reward function.

+### Best Use Case for DPO
+#### Changing model behavior
+##### Making small modifications of model responses
+- Identity
+- Multilingual
+- Instruction following
+- Safety

+#### Improving model capabilities
+- Better than SFT in improving model capabilities due to contrastive nature.
+- Online DPO is better for improving model capabilities than offline DPO.

+### Principles of DPO Data Curation
+#### Correnction
+- Generate responses from original model as negative, make enhancements as positive responses.
+    - Example: I'm Llama (Negative) ----> I'm Athene (Positive)
+#### Online/On-Policy
+Your positive & negative examples can both come from your model's distribution.
+One may generate multiple responses from the current model for the same prompt, and collect the best response as positive sample and the worst response as negative sample.
+- One can choose best/worst response based on reward functions / human judgement.

+#### Avoid Overfitting
+- DPO is doing reward learning with can easily overfit to some shortcut when the preferred answers have shortcuts to learn compared with the non-preferred answers.
+    - Example: when positive sample always contains a few special words while negative samples do not.

 ## Online Reinforcement Learning

 # Full Fine-Tunning VS Parameter Efficient Fine-Tunning(PEFT)